batoulapps/adhan-kotlin/README.md

 Implementations of Adhan in other languages can be found in the parent repo [Adhan](https://github.com/batoulapps/Adhan).

-This branch is for the Kotlin Multiplatform version.
-There is also a branch for a pure Java version of the library.
+All primary development is for the Kotlin Multiplatform version.
+There is also a [branch for a pure Java version](https://github.com/batoulapps/adhan-kotlin/tree/java) of the library.

 ## Usage